 40 Travel documentaries that open your eyes to secrets, adventure, new ways of live and a lot of wanderlust!

-Warning: these documentaries will trigger serious wanderlust and severe travel envy, which can only be treated by planning a new trip.
+Warning: these travel documentaries will trigger serious wanderlust and severe travel envy, which can only be treated by planning a new trip.

 The only son (2014)